jonlpersson/ed-latimore/site/_posts/2016-10-11-hard-work-beats-talent.md

 The only talent necessary is the willingness to work harder than anyone else.

-There’s always a high demand for people willing to do what others won't.
+There’s always a high demand for people willing to do what others won’t.
 Most people are obsessed with the idea of working smart and saving energy.

 Become obsessed with working hard.

-[Be grateful](/6-reasons-to-be-grateful/) when something doesn't come easy to you.
+[Be grateful](/6-reasons-to-be-grateful/) when something doesn’t come easy to you.

 It forces you to learn the value of hard work.